This article was scientifically reviewed by Jessica Bucher

 A Guide to DNA Tests for Weight Loss

-If you’ve struggled with weight loss, tried every diet and workout you come across with little or no results, you might be surprised to find that your struggles may be partially related to your DNA makeup.
+If you’ve struggled with weight loss, tried every diet and workout you come across with little or no results, you might wonder if a DNA test might help you lose weight more effectively.

-While our bodies are approximately 99.99 percent the same when it comes to DNA, there are still several million different factors that make us unique, especially when it comes to nutrition, weight and health.
+While our bodies are approximately 99.9 percent the same when it comes to DNA, there are still several million different factors that make us unique.

 General Fitness and Nutrition DNA Tests